 Bridging our past with our present, this annual celebration serves as traditional rites of passage that recognizes and affirms students of African descent who have completed a rigorous journey through academia at USC.
 This largely attended and highly anticipated event unites students, families, and friends through culture and achievement.
 The ceremony is traditionally held on the Thursday evening before USC commencement, honoring undergraduate, graduate and professional school students.

-Project ReMiX is a monthly, interactive discussion series aimed to explore issues facing the mixed race generation- a growing population in the U.S. and especially at USC.
 It introduces students who might not otherwise seek out the specific cultural centers for resources and support.
-The program’s partners are Asian Pacific American Student Services (APASS) and El Centro Chicano (ECC).
+The program partners with Asian Pacific American Student Services (APASS) and El Centro Chicano (ECC) and Lesbian, Gay, Bisexual, Transgender (LGBT).

 Pre-College and Community College Outreach: